rancher/charts/README.md

 ### Making Changes

+General rules:
+- **Fork and Clone**: Start by forking the repository and then cloning it locally to make changes in your own copy of the project.
+- **Branch Naming**: Create a branch for your changes that is descriptive of the feature or fix you're working on.
+Do not create branches on this repository.
+There is an automation in place that will remove unauthorized branches.
+- **Commit Messages**: Write meaningful commit messages that describe the changes made in each commit.
+Check [`docs/validation.md`](docs/validation.md) for more information on commit messages.

 Since this repository uses [`rancher/charts-build-scripts`](https://github.com/rancher/charts-build-scripts), making changes to this repository involves three steps:
 1. Adding or modifying an existing `Package` tracked in the `packages/` directory.
 Usually involves `make prepare`, `make patch`, and `make clean`.
 2. Running `make charts` to automatically generate assets used to serve a Helm repository (`charts/`, `assets/`, and `index.yaml`) based on the contents of `packages/`.